influxdata/docs-v2/content/v2.0/influxdb-templates/stacks/_index.md

 {{% note %}}
 **Key differences between stacks and templates**:

 - A template is a file outside of InfluxDB.
-When you apply an InfluxDB template, a stack is automatically created to manage the template state.
+When you apply a template, a stack is automatically created to manage the applied template resources.
-- Stacks only add a resource to an instance if the resource doesn't exist.
+- Stacks add, modify or delete resources in an instance.
-Templates add all resources even if a resource already exists, which creates duplicate resources.
+- Templates do not recognize resources in an instance.
+All resources in the template are added, creating duplicate resources if a resource already exists.
   {{% /note %}}

 ## Review ideal use cases for InfluxDB stacks